steventang2013/prime-number-calculator/README.md

 # Prime Number Calculator Test

 ## Task
-Fork this repo, and finish writing the function findPrimeNumbers inside PrimeNumberCalculator.
+Fork this repo, and finish writing the function `findPrimeNumbers` inside `PrimeNumberCalculator`.

-The function will take a from and a to, and return a sequence of the prime numbers inside of that array.
+The function will take a from integer and a to integer, and return a sequence of the prime numbers between those two numbers.

 ## Examples
 ```scala